hussius/deeplearning-biology/README.md

 **Deep learning enables rapid identification of potent DDR1 kinase inhibitors** [[github](https://github.com/insilicomedicine/gentrl)][paper](https://www.nature.com/articles/s41587-019-0224-x)] In this paper from InSilico Medicine, which came out to some fanfare in 2019, an approach called GENTRL (Generative Tensorial Reinforcement Learning) was used to do rapid discovery of small-molecule inhibitors towards an interesting target.
 Using this method, the authors were able to come up with a candidate molecule in just 21 days.
 The model uses an initial generative step with a variational autoencoder and a reinforcement learning procedure for exploring the chemical space.
 They use an interesting loss function based on Kohonen self-organizing maps.
 Tensor decomposition was used to encode the relationship between chemical structures and properties.

+**Deep Genomics Nominates Industry’s First AI-Discovered Therapeutic Candidate** [[preprint](https://www.biorxiv.org/content/biorxiv/early/2019/09/17/693572.full.pdf)]

+In September 2019, Deep Genomics announced that its deep learning-based platform had identified a therapeutic target and a corresponding drug candidate.
+The details of the disease-causing mechanism targeted by the proposed candidate molecule are in the preprint link above.

 ## Biomarker discovery <a name="biomarker"></a>